DillonPetschke/CYBR8470-Project/Project Part 2/README.md

 # CYBR8470-Project

-## Executive Summary
-This app will be a basic website concept for the non-profit organization called Information Technology Professionals Organization of Lincoln (ITPO - LNK) This site will announce upcoming events, allow RSVPing to events, and tell visitors more about the non-profit.

 ## Installation
-No containers or VMs needed, all pages are hosted via s3 buckets that are public and accessible from anywhere.
+I have changed my original architecture which originally used a Django project inside of a docker container to a fully cloud-based architecture.
+No containers or VMs are now needed, all pages are hosted via s3 buckets that are public and accessible from anywhere.
+If you would like to duplicate this project, I will include details under Server-Backend of how services such as API-Gateway, Lambda, Cognito, and Dynamo DB have been set up.

 Direct S3 webpage links:
 https://itpolnk-homepage.s3.us-east-2.amazonaws.com/HomePage.html
 https://itpolnk-about.s3.us-east-2.amazonaws.com/About.html
 https://itpolnk-requesttospeak.s3.us-east-2.amazonaws.com/RequestToSpeak.html

-Fix the link later:
+AWS Cognito Login page:
 https://itpolnk.auth.us-east-2.amazoncognito.com/login?client_id=1lirdggul7glfd5toje0qpml8a&response_type=code&scope=email+openid+phone&redirect_uri=https%3A%2F%2Fitpolnk-archive.s3.us-east-2.amazonaws.com%2Fmembersonly.html

 ## Architecture Diagrams